-How to Avoid Hasty Generalizations in Your Writing
+How to Write Better: Avoiding Hasty Generalization in Writing

 Last updated: Sep 3, 2021 • 3 min read

 Throughout the day, humans are called upon to draw general conclusions from limited sets of information.
 Such a process is called inductive generalization.
 Inductive generalization is based on inductive reasoning, sometimes called “bottom-up logic,” which requires a person to consider a small sample of information and logically induce rules and conclusions based on that information.
 Doing this process poorly can result in hasty generalization.